Skip to main content

 2. Understanding beyond keywords

 With advanced NLP, Squiz understands context, synonyms, intent, and phrasing, delivering natural responses that reflect how people actually speak.
-The result?
-Answers that feel personalized, not robotic.

-3. Data control that prevents hallucinations
+3. Data control and two-step verification process that prevent hallucinations

 Unlike generic AI tools that pull from the open web, Squiz search is confined to your trusted content.
 Only approved pages are indexed, so users get accurate, brand-safe answers, while you stay in control of what the AI can see and say.